 All Washington State University students are required to attend an orientation session before enrolling in classes.
 At Alive!
 Orientation students will receive academic advising, register for fall classes, and get better acquainted with campus services and facilities.

 Encourage your students admitted to WSU to sign up for Transfer Alive!
 March 24-25, 2019 to sign up for classes before current students.
 Transfer Alive! is a two-day orientation and registration program designed to prepare admitted students for their transition to Washington State University.
 Whether they are transferring from a four-year university or a community college, Transfer Alive! will provide them with valuable information that will help them … » More …

 Do you have a student planning to transfer to Washington State University?
 Here are a few resources that can help your students with the academic portion of the transfer process:

 Transfer Credit Equivalency: The Transfer Clearinghouse provides information, resources, and support to students with transfer credit to ensure a smooth transition and a successful pathway to a completed WSU degree.
 The site consists of previously evaluated transfer coursework and may not be inclusive of all transferable work.
-For courses that do not have a direct equivalency listed in the equivalency database you can use the course evaluation request form for an updated evaluation. … » More …
+For courses that do not have a direct equivalency listed in the equivalency database, students can use the course evaluation request form for an updated evaluation.
+The Transfer … » More …

 Students are considered transfer students for admission purposes if they have attended college after the summer following high school graduation.
 Running Start students apply as a freshman.

 Admission to WSU is offered to qualified students on a first-come basis.
 Applications completed by the priority application date of January 31 will receive first consideration.
 Applications received after January 31 will be reviewed on a space available basis.
 Interested transfer students are encouraged to apply at any time.

 If a student has less than a full year of college credit to transfer, we may … » More …